CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description is concise and identifies the core domain (PDF editing) and tool (nano-pdf CLI), but it lacks specificity about what kinds of edits are supported and completely omits a 'Use when...' clause.
-Without explicit trigger guidance and more concrete action examples, Claude would struggle to reliably select this skill from a large pool.
+Without explicit trigger guidance and more concrete action descriptions, Claude would struggle to reliably select this skill from a large pool.

 Suggestions